 Click here to access the application form for registering with the USDA as a class T animal transporter.

 Just enter your name, location, and contact information.
 Everything else has already been filled out.

-Step Three: Verify your certificate
+Step Two: Verify your certificate

 Once you get your certificate in the mail, you'll be an officially registered animal transporter.
 All that remains is to upload it to the CitizenShipper website, so your customers will be made aware of it.

 Click here to access the verification page on your CitizenShipper profile.
 Under "USDA registration", you'll be prompted to upload a photo or scan of the certification you received in the mail.
 Once you've done that, it should be verified instantly.
 This adds a USDA-Registered checkmark to your driver profile, informing potential customers of your officially recognized status.